1. DISEASE/DISORDER

 Early prediction of outcomes

+In osteosarcoma, more than 95% necrosis after chemotherapy is an important positive prognostic factor.
 Poor prognostic indicators include metastatic disease (for example, large pulmonary nodules in osteosarcoma), poor response to systemic chemotherapy and location of disease in the spine or pelvis given its poor resectability.
-Other poor predictors include increased tumor size, increased serum alkaline phosphatase, and secondary osteosarcoma.6 In osteosarcoma, more than 95% necrosis after chemotherapy is an important positive prognostic factor.
-Limb salvage procedures compared to amputations have been shown to have no major differences in function and quality of life measures.9 Amputation may be preferred if function after limb salvage is not acceptable.9
+Other poor predictors include increased tumor size, increased serum alkaline phosphatase, and secondary osteosarcoma.6 Limb sparing procedures compared to amputations have been shown to have no major differences in function and quality of life measures.7 Amputation may be preferred if function after limb sparing is not acceptable.7

 Environmental

-Home environment might affect rehabilitation goals and home modifications to enhance patients’ independence might be recommended.
-Ramp to enter the house might be needed for children in a wheelchair.
-Sometimes a stair lift is recommended.
-Bathroom accommodations like elevated toilet seat and grab bars might be needed.
+Home environment might affect rehabilitation goals and home modifications to enhance patients’ independence may be recommended.
+Examples include a ramp to enter the house for children in a wheelchair or a stair lift as needed.
+Bathroom accommodations such as an elevated toilet seat and grab bars may also be needed.

 Social role and social support system

 Maintaining “normalcy” as much as possible during treatment might help alleviate the patient’s and family’s anxiety and a sense of “lack of control”.
-Children typically receive home instructions and some enjoy interaction with their classmates by attending classes virtually.
-Chronic overprotection by caregivers might be limiting the patient’s independence and a sense of control.
-Some children need neuropsychological and rehabilitation evaluations to assess appropriateness of individualized education plan (IEP) or 504 plan.
+Children may receive homebound instruction during treatment, and some enjoy interaction with their classmates by attending classes virtually.
+Chronic overprotection by caregivers might limit the patient’s independence and sense of control.
+Some children need neuropsychological and rehabilitation evaluations to assess appropriateness for an individualized education plan (IEP) or 504 plan.

 Professional issues

 Discussion of prognosis should be deferred to the patient’s oncologist.
 Informing the child about his or her condition should be done at a developmentally appropriate level by a trained professional and with parental permission.
 Quality of life and symptom management are of paramount importance.
-Safety of rehabilitation interventions should always be considered.
+Safety of rehabilitation interventions should always be considered and discussed with the patient (if appropriate) and family.

 Available or current treatment guidelines